 All things being equal, would you view Company A or B as more of an authority?
 Chances are, the company with valuable content is the one you’d choose.

 Why?
-Because a content marketing strategy lets a company speak to its target audience at any time.
+Because an ecommerce content marketing strategy lets a company speak to its target audience at any time.

 Follow these ecommerce content marketing strategies